 You can imagine seeing the following in the

 The service recommends only upgrades that have been tested and have no serious issues.
 It will not suggest updating to a version of OpenShift Container Platform that contains known vulnerabilities.
 For example, if your cluster is on 4.7.1 and OpenShift Container Platform suggests 4.7.4, then it is safe for you to update from 4.7.1 to 4.7.4.
 Do not rely on consecutive patch numbers.
 In this example, 4.7.2 is not and never was available in the channel.

 Update stability depends on your channel.
 The presence of an update recommendation in the

-stable-4.6 channels is a declaration that the update is fully supported while it is in the channel.
+stable-4.7 channels at any point is a declaration that the update is supported.
 While releases will never be removed from a channel, update recommendations that exhibit serious issues will be removed from all channels.
-Updates initiated after the update recommendation has been removed might not be supported.
+Updates initiated after the update recommendation has been removed are still supported.

 Red Hat will eventually provide supported update paths from any supported release in the

-stable-4.6 channels to the latest release in 4.6.z, although there can be delays while safe paths away from troubled releases are constructed and verified.
+stable-4.7 channels to the latest release in 4.7.z, although there can be delays while safe paths away from troubled releases are constructed and verified.

 Fast and stable channel use and strategies

 stable-4.7 channels present a choice between receiving general availability releases as soon as they are available or allowing Red Hat to control the rollout of those updates.
 If issues are detected during rollout or at a later time, upgrades to that version might be blocked in both the

 stable-4.7 channels, and a new version might be introduced that becomes the new preferred upgrade target.